GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 - long transfer times
 - security concerns

+## Snowcone

+- Smallest member of AWS Snow family of edge computing and data transfer devices
+- portable, rugged, and secure
+- pay only for the use of the device and for data transfer out of AWS
+  - pay a service fee per job, includes
+    - 5 days of device use
+    - a per-day fee for every additional day you use the device before sending it back to AWS
+    - For jobs longer than 30 days, you can select the monthly rental option and keep the device over the long term
+- Data transferred offline into AWS with Snowcone **does not** incur any transfer fees.
+- Only data transfer pricing with DataSync need to refer to DataSync pricing page
+- Options
+  - Snowcone
+  - Snowcone SSD

+### Use case

+Collect, process and move data to AWS, either offline by shipping the device or online with **AWS DataSync**

+## Snowball Edge

+- Options
+  - Compute optimized
+    - 52 vCPUs, 42 TB of usable block or object storage, and an optional GPU for use cases such as advanced ML
+    - full motion video analysis in disconnected environments
+  - Storage optimized
+    - 40 vCPUs of compute capacity coupled with 80 TB of usable block or S3-compatible object storage
+    - well suited for local storage and large-scale data transfer
+- pay a service fee per data transfer job
+  - 10 days of on-site Snowball Edge device usage
+  - Shipping days are not counted toward the 10 days.
+After the 10 days, you pay a low per-day fee for each additional day you keep the device

 # AWS Direct Connect

 a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS

 - Establish private connectivity between AWS and your data center, office, or colocation environment

+# Site to Site VPN

+enables you to securely connect your on-premises network or branch office site to your Amazon Virtual Private Cloud (Amazon VPC)

 # CloudTrail